 - In the Join As Candidate section of the login page, specify your name and click Join.

-- Once you click on join, you will be moved to HackerRank's Lobby where you will wait until the interviewer Admit's you into the interview.
+- After clicking on Join, you will be moved to HackerRank's Lobby, where you will wait until the interviewer Admit's you into the Interview.

 - Once the interviewer admits, you can see the Interviews screen as shown below.

-Tip: Click the gear icon and select Take a quick tour to get automatic guidance of the HackerRank Interview interface.
+Tip: Click the gear icon (located in the upper right of the screenshot above) and select Take a quick tour to get automatic guidance of the HackerRank Interview interface.

 HackerRank Interview Interface

-The interface has a built-in code editor which supports a variety of programming languages.
-The live video-chat option allows you to engage and interact with your interviewers using chat, video, and call options.
+The interface has a built-in code editor that supports various programming languages.
+The live video-chat option allows you to engage and interact with your candidates using chat, video, and call options.

-Note: The video-chat capability is supported only when you are using Firefox, Google Chrome, and Microsoft Edge browsers.
+Note: The chat window and audio and video calls are supported by Firefox, Google Chrome, Safari, and Microsoft Edge browsers.

 Tip: You can move the chat window wherever you want on the Interview screen.